Andrew-S-Rosen/mof-adsorbate-initializer/README.md

 ![TOC](toc.png)

 ## What is MAI?
 High-throughput computational catalysis typically involves the calculation of many different adsorption energies.
 MAI is a tool meant to automate the process of constructing reasonable initial guesses for adsorbates in MOFs for the purposes of DFT screening workflows.
+For larger molecule adsorbates, check out the [MOF Big Adsorbate Initializer](https://github.com/haoyuanchen/mof-big-adsorbate-initializer) (MBAI) by Haoyuan Chen here.
 For implementing a high-throughput DFT workflow, refer to our [PyMOFScreen](https://github.com/arosen93/mof_screen) code.

 ## Documentation and Details
 Please check out the [ReadTheDocs](https://mai.readthedocs.io/en/latest/) page for documentation on how to use MAI.